 This post is inspired by a recent question on TripAdvisor about what to expect from a morning trial during the "days of the Palio".
-(Although similar in their approch, I will write about evening trials separately.
-For now, please see TOM'S TIPS within my Palio Schedule page.)
-The morning trials "officially" begin at 9:00 in … Continue reading The Morning Trial Experience: What to Expect
+(Morning and evening trials are similar in their approach.
+For more on the evening trials, please see TOM'S TIPS within my Palio Schedule page.)
+The morning trials "officially" begin at 9:00 … Continue reading The Morning Trial Experience: What to Expect

 Excerpt adapted in part from my book, Living the Palio.
 Intro: While you will hear numerous folk songs around Palio time, there is one that is by far the most common melody of them all, the Song of Verbena (Il Canto della Verbena).
 This is sung by groups of contradaioli (contrada members) during the evening … Continue reading What is the song sung by the Sienese during the days of the Palio?